tobiasmuehl/FileSystem/README.md

 Filesystem in Python.
 --------------------

 ** Status: This project is not being developed any further.
-Students may steal and use for there own homework **
+Students may steal and use for their own homework **

 Features
 ----------